In this article

 The Perfect Vehicle for Your Cause

-In championing a cause, mission, goal or the less fortunate who have been the victims of natural disasters, aggressive urbanisation, exploitation of labour and environmental degradation, it is essential to create a sustainable community of like-minded individuals.
+In championing a cause, mission, goal or the less fortunate who have been the victims of natural disasters, aggressive urbanisation, exploitation of labour, and environmental degradation, it is essential to create a sustainable community of like-minded individuals.

-In terms of branding and promotional activities, an established corporate identity can help in imprinting a strong, memorable impression upon potential donors and volunteers, particularly large corporations who actively seek opportunities for their employees.
+In terms of branding and promotional activities, an established corporate identity can help in imprinting a strong, memorable impression upon potential donors and volunteers, particularly large corporations that actively seek opportunities for their employees.